FPBench/FPBench/.github/ISSUE_TEMPLATE/benchmark-contribution.md

 ---

-**Please attach your benchmarks.**
+**Attach your benchmarks**

-[FPCore format](https://fpbench.org/spec/fpcore-1.2.html) is ideal, but the FPBench project can convert small programs in other languages for you.
+FPCore format is ideal, but we can convert from other languages for you in most cases.

-**References**
+**Context**

-Has the benchmark appeared in any published sources (research papers, books, software)?
+- Has the benchmark appeared in any research papers, books, or software?

-**Additional information**
-Please note any contextual information about the benchmark:
-- Example inputs, input ranges, other preconditions
+- Do you have input ranges, preconditions, or example inputs?
-- A description of the mathematical process being implemented
+- Can you describe the underlying mathematics being implemented
-- The precision and math library assumed by the code
+- What precision and math library was assumed by the code